ELISHA D. SMITH PUBLIC LIBRARY

 2. Employees are encouraged to join library-related professional associations.

 a.
-The library shall reimburse the Associate Librarians, Librarians, Supervisors, and Director for annual basic dues in the Wisconsin Library Association (WLA) or the American Library Association (ALA).
+The library shall reimburse the Librarians I, Librarians II, Supervisors, and Director for annual basic dues in the Wisconsin Library Association (WLA) or the American Library Association (ALA).

 G. TRAVEL REIMBURSEMENT